criyle/caddy-notifier/README.md

 }
 ```

-?
-When a subscriber subscribes A&B and the event is oriented to A&B. Do we send 2 events, or make channel also a list? (deduplication)
+When a subscriber subscribes to multiple channel in the list, the event will be sent out once.

 #### caddy-notifier to backend